 Just around the corner and up the street a few addresses, this picturesque brick and half-timbered style cottage serves to showcase Pinot Noir from around the West Coast.
 Named for former US ambassador to Austria Kathyrn Walt Hall’s family, WALT features a small bar and window seating in the front, but there’s plenty of room to spread out and contemplate a glass of Gap’s Crown Pinot Noir under the redwoods out back.

-A pleasant two or three block walk down East Spain Street, and left at 4th Street East, leads to one of Sonoma’s oldest wineries, Sebastiani Vineyards & Winery.
+A pleasant two- or three-block walk down East Spain Street, and left at Fourth Street East, leads to one of Sonoma’s oldest wineries, with gorgeous tasting and barrel rooms.
 Cabernet Sauvignon, pet friendly, and a picnic area.

-Next door to the stately Sebastiani Theater, on the east side of the Plaza, you’ll find a local watering hole—a “bar bar” for those who want a break from wine tasting or shopping—that sometimes advertises, “Husband daycare—drop-offs welcome.”
+Back on the east side of the Plaza and next door to the stately Sebastiani Theatre, you’ll find the Town Square, a local watering hole — a “bar bar” for those who want a break from wine tasting or shopping — that sometimes advertises, “Husband daycare — drop-offs welcome.”

 In the spirit of old Sonoma, the first taste is free at Highway 12, in the historic Mission Hardware building.